BellaNYC/PICC-Detection/README.md

 4. Object detection

 ## Training
-Using stochastic gradient descent (SGD), we chose 0.001 as learning rate and used polynomial decay with power 0.9. the epoch is 80,000.
+Using stochastic gradient descent (SGD), we chose 0.001 as learning rate and used polynomial decay with power 0.9. the epoch is 80,000

+## Evaluation
+Mean IU score is 0.53, when the score is more than 0.5, it always considered a “good” prediction

 ## Directory and file
 data --original images and binary segmentation label file, txt file to record the data used for training